GabeScott/standard-works-vault/General Conference/2021 April - Remember Your Way Back Home.md

 # Remember Your Way Back Home

-*By José A. Teixeira - Of the Presidency of the Seventy*
+By Elder José A. Teixeira - *Of the Presidency of the Seventy*

 *Given in the April session of the 2021 General Conference*

+>*We have Jesus Christ’s perfect example to follow, and the journey toward our eternal home is possible only because of His teachings, His life, and His atoning sacrifice.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2021/04/45teixeira?lang=eng)

 In 1946, the young researcher Arthur Hasler was hiking along a mountain stream near his boyhood home when he had an experience that led to an important discovery about how fish find their way back to their birth streams.

 Hiking up a mountain, yet out of sight of his favorite childhood waterfall, Hasler was suddenly brought back to a forgotten memory.
-He said, “As a cool breeze, bearing the fragrance of mosses and columbine, swept around the rocky abutment, the details of this waterfall and its setting on the face of the mountain suddenly leapt into my mind’s eye.”1
+He said, “As a cool breeze, bearing the fragrance of mosses and columbine, swept around the rocky abutment, the details of this waterfall and its setting on the face of the mountain suddenly leapt into my mind’s eye.”[^1]

 These smells rekindled his childhood memories and reminded him of home.